Telecominfraproject/openlan-cgw/README.md

-CGW_KAFKA_PORT - PORT of remote KAFKA server to connect to CGW_DB_IP - IP of remote database server to connect to CGW_DB_PORT - PORT of remote database server to connect to CGW_REDIS_DB_IP - IP of remote redis-db server to connect to CGW_REDIS_DB_PORT - PORT of remote redis-db server to connect to CGW_LOG_LEVEL - log level to start CGW application with (debug, info)
+CGW_KAFKA_PORT - PORT of remote KAFKA server to connect to CGW_DB_IP - IP of remote database server to connect to CGW_DB_PORT - PORT of remote database server to connect to CGW_DB_USER - PSQL DB username (credentials) to use upon connect to DB CGW_DB_PASS - PSQL DB password (credentials) to use upon connect to DB CGW_REDIS_DB_IP - IP of remote redis-db server to connect to CGW_REDIS_DB_PORT - PORT of remote redis-db server to connect to CGW_LOG_LEVEL - log level to start CGW application with (debug, info)